Bonding & StructureHow It Works

 Quantifying the difference: A 1 cm cube has a surface area of 6 cm².
 Break it into 1 nm cubes and the total surface area becomes 6 × 10⁷ cm² — an increase of ten million times.
 This is why nanoparticle gold is such an effective catalyst compared to bulk gold, which is normally chemically inert.

 Optical properties change: Nanoparticles can have very different optical properties from the bulk material because they are smaller than the wavelength of visible light.
-Gold nanoparticles appear red or purple because they interact with light differently at this scale — a phenomenon called surface plasmon resonance.
+Gold nanoparticles appear red or purple because their tiny size changes how they interact with light at the nanoscale.
 This has applications in medical diagnostics.

 Quick Check: Explain why nanoparticles are better catalysts than the same material in bulk form.